DannyWhiteFix/NexaWallet/doc/gitian-building.md

 To compile binaries for MacOSX darwin first you need to get OSX SDK 11.3 from here https://github.com/joseluisq/macosx-sdks

-Then issue the following command to have the binaries for osx produced and stored in `build/out`
+Then issue the following commands to compile the osx binaries and stored them in `build/out`

 ```bash